apankrat/esxi-vm-backup/README.md

 The SSH bit is **the** reason for this script's existence.

-There's no restore script (yet), you will need to adapt ghettoVCB's one for that.

 # Caveats

+There's no restore script (yet), but restoration is largely trivial.

-Used with one specific pair of ESXi boxes in my possession.
-There, it works flawlessly.
+The script is used with one specific pair of ESXi boxes with spectacular results. *Your* mileage may vary.

 Before using -
 * read through the code, at the very least the config section at the top of the script
 * try and understand what it actually does

 Test next.

 Test again.

-Found a bug - open an issue.

-Want a feature - implement it.
-If it's clean and glorious, submit a pull request.
+If you found a bug, [open an issue](https://github.com/apankrat/esxi-vm-backup/issues/new).

 # Syntax